William Finnemann: Bishop

 In 1929, he was appointed Auxiliary Bishop of Manila, and served as chairman of the first National Eucharistic Congress.
 Finnemann also became Vicar General of the Curia Eclesiastica and Administrator of Obras Pias at the Archbishop's Palace.
 In 1936, he was named prefect apostolic of Mindoro (now Apostolic Vicariate of Calapan), and returned home to Hultrop for a brief visit.

 During the Japanese occupation of World War II, Bishop Finnemann publicly denounced the arbitrary acts of Japanese soldiers against the civilian population and vigorously resisted the occupation of church property.
 He refused to allow women and girls to be abused by Japanese soldiers.
 Finnemann was frequently arrested and subjected to beatings.
 He resisted plans to escape saying that a shepherd cannot abandon his flock.

 On October 26, 1942, he was taken aboard a military boat on the pretext of being transferred to Manila for a court martial.
 The bishop was aware he was unlikely to survive.
-Once out in the deep waters between Calapan and Batangas, he was bound and thrown overboard because he refused to turn over to the Japanese army a convent of the Holy Spirit Sisters for use for as a brothel.
+Once out in the deep waters between Calapan and Batangas, he was bound and thrown overboard because he refused to turn over to the Japanese army a convent of the Holy Spirit Sisters for use as a brothel.

-Cause of beatification and canonization
+Cause of beatification

-Finnemann is currently in consideration for sainthood in the Roman Catholic Church with protocol number 2290 assigned by the Congregation for the Causes of Saints.
+Finnemann is currently in consideration for beatification.
 On December 7, 1999, he was declared Servant of God.